-- Direct instruction will be provided to all K-6 students explaining why we need to wear face coverings, social distance, and wash /sanitize hands frequently during the first two weeks of school and ongoing throughout the school year. - Face covering breaks will be scheduled for all elementary students throughout the day. - Students will be redirected and reminded to follow guidelines associated with face coverings and social distancing.
+- Direct instruction will be provided to all K-6 students explaining why we need to wear face coverings, social distance, and wash /sanitize hands frequently during the first two weeks of school and ongoing throughout the school year. - Students will be redirected and reminded to follow guidelines associated with face coverings and social distancing.
 Disciplinary consequences will include parent contacts and/ or conferences and could result in exclusion from in-person instruction if regular compliance is not maintained.